VictorGoic0/Recording-Electron-App/memory-bank/productContext.md

-# Product Context: ClipForge
+# Product Context: ClipCreate

 ## What It Is

-ClipForge is a desktop video editor focused on screen and webcam recording workflows.
+ClipCreate is a desktop video editor focused on screen and webcam recording workflows.
 It enables users to create professional-looking videos through an intuitive timeline interface without cloud dependencies.

 ## Why It Exists